iotivity/iotivity/Readme.scons.txt

 it's unnecessary to specify it)

-Note: Currently most Iotivity project doesn't support Windows, so you can't set TARGET_OS to 'windows' except the project support Windows.
+Note: Currently most IoTivity project doesn't support Windows, so you can't set TARGET_OS to 'windows' except the project support Windows.

 That's to say if the project doesn't support Windows, run: